Official websites use .mil

 This is OMB's preference.
 The key is that respondents must not be able to skip them.

-6. If an outside organization is collecting information from DoD members, is that organization responsible for clearing the collection with OMB?
+6. If an outside organization is collecting information from DoW members, is that organization responsible for clearing the collection with OMB?

-Any outside organization must have an internal DoD sponsor to solicit information from DoD employees or military members.
+Any outside organization must have an internal DoW sponsor to solicit information from DoW employees or military members.
 It is the sponsor's responsibility to obtain an OMB Control Number.

 7. Can collections with multiple parts (forms, website surveys, etc.) be cleared together or does each instrument have to have a separate clearance?